Oral Sensory Toys for Sensory Sensitivities and Picky Eating This article provides recommendations for oral…

 Why Sensory Processing 101

-Remember, our end goal is to help our children learn, succeed and reach their potential.
+Remember, the end goal is to help our children learn, succeed and reach their potential.
 Parents oftentimes have a hard time accepting what they see in their child because they don’t have a special diagnosis or they know their child is smart, but just can’t pinpoint where the disconnection lies.
-All of the children that walk through my door are incredibly smart and intelligent.
-We just have to find ways to close the gaps they are experiencing so the puzzle pieces fall into place and it gives them a greater chance to learn at a higher level.
+We just need to find ways to close the gaps they are experiencing so the puzzle pieces fall into place and it gives them a greater chance to learn at a higher level.
 I only wish I had this same resource when my children were younger because so many of the answers were right here in this book.
-I’m just glad we finally have the right resources with the right intervention as I begin to see more and more children walk through my door every day that are struggling in school and at home.
+I’m just glad we finally have so many great resources with certain interventions as more and more children struggle in school and at home.